microsoft/TypeScript/doc/spec.md

 }
 ```

-the instance type of ‘A’ is
+the instance type of 'A' is

 ```TypeScript
 interface A {